High School Assessments

 High School Assessment Timeline

-ILEARN or I AM Biology is federally required to be completed in the semester or trimester that the student completes the biology course of biology content connectors.
-This usually occurs in grade nine.
+ILEARN or I AM Biology is federally required to be completed in the semester or trimester that the student completes the biology course or biology content connectors.
 Out-of-state transfer students who have not yet taken their previous state’s high school science accountability assessment must complete ILEARN Biology.
 The I AM alternate assessment is federally required to be completed in grade 10.
 The Indiana SAT is used as Indiana’s federal high school accountability assessment for students in grade 11 that fall within their junior year cohort.
-The Naturalization Examination is required under state law for public schools in the semester or trimester that the student completes the U.S. government course.
+The naturalization examination is required under state law for public schools in the semester or trimester that the student completes the U.S. government course.
 This legislation also requires that results be shared and posted.
-The ILEARN U.S. Government is an option assessment offered in the spring after the student completes the U.S. government course.
+The ILEARN U.S. Government is an optional assessment offered in the spring after the student completes the U.S. government course.
 The PSAT/NMSQT is another optional assessment for grade 10 and 11 students.

 Indiana SAT